CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Convergence
 ###########################################

 Fitting the Cox model to the data involves using gradient descent.
-Lifelines takes extra effort to help with convergence.
+Lifelines takes extra effort to help with convergence, so please be attentive to any warnings that appear.
+Fixing any warnings will generally help convergence.
 If you wish to see the fitting, there is a ``show_progress`` parameter in ``CoxPHFitter.fit`` function.
 For further help, see :ref:`Problems with convergence in the Cox Proportional Hazard Model`.

 After fitting, the value of the maximum log-likelihood this available using ``cph._log_likelihood``.
 Similarly, the score and Hessian matrix are available under ``_score_`` and ``_hessian_`` respectively.
-The ``_hessian_`` can be used the find the covariance matrix of the coefficients.

 Goodness of fit and prediction